betaflight/betaflight/docs/Profiles.md

 A profile is a set of configuration settings.

-Current 3 profiles are supported, The default profile is profile `0`.
+Currently three profiles are supported.
+The default profile is profile `0`.

 ## Changing profiles